Blumlaut/ai-changelog-generator/README.md

 branch, the action collects commit messages since the last changelog update, sends them to an AI provider such as OpenAI, Deepseek, Anthropic or Ollama, then pushes the result to a `generate-ai-changelog` branch.
 A pull request is opened or updated with the generated changelog.
+Each entry is prepended to `CHANGELOG.md` under the current date so the latest changes appear first.

 ## Adding to your repository